Zachwm/Zachwm/README.md

 Hello, GitHub! 👋

-I'm Zach, a Computer Science student at Brigham Young University–Idaho with a growing passion for software development and machine learning.
+I'm Zach, im a student at Brigham Young University–Idaho majoring in Computer Science.
+I recently decided to add a minor in Data Science and am excited to learn more about R and different things in that world.

 ## About Me